top of page

 Q2: How do I become a member of BCC?

-Worshippers who are baptized in BCC, and baptized worshippers who are seeking to transfer their membership from another church to BCC, may become Associate Members.
-For either group, the worshippers will have to attend baptism and/or membership classes and subscribe to BCC Articles of Faith and Practices before they can become Associate Members.
-After 3 years as Associate Members, they will be eligible to become Full Members if they meet the qualifications (Singapore citizen or PR, and above 18 years old) which are documented in BCC’s Constitution and Bye-laws.
+Worshippers who are baptized in BCC, and baptized worshippers who are seeking to transfer their membership from another church to BCC, may become Associate or Full Members.
+The worshippers will have to attend membership classes, undergo baptism or membership acceptance and subscribe to BCC Articles of Faith and Practices, before they can become Associate or Full Members.
+Full Members are those who meet the qualifications or criteria - Singapore Citizen or Singapore Permanent Resident, and 18 years and above which are documented in BCC’s Constitution and Bye-laws.

 Q3.
 What are the differences between Associate and Full membership?